 should be used.
 Knowledge of science should be educated to the masses so that they learn about the real causes of phenomenon allowing their superstitious beliefs to wash away.

-→ Indira Gandhi,
+→ Indira Gandhi

-→ Florence Nightingale,
+→ Florence Nightingale

-→ Margaret Thatcher,
+→ Margaret Thatcher

 → Mother Teresa,

-→ Sarojini Naidu,
+→ Sarojini Naidu

-→ Kalpana Chawla,
+→ Kalpana Chawla

 been taken from fields varying from sociology to science and they all very well-known for their contribution to the world.
 Reflecting the contribution being made to each and every sphere of life in the country, it can be positively debated that women are no less essential to society than men.

 1.14 “It is more important to have beauty in the equations of physics than to have them agree with experiments”.
 The great British physicist P. A. M. Dirac held this view.
 Criticize this statement.
 Look out for some equations and results in this book which strike you as beautiful.

-Driac’s belief holds true.
+Dirac’s belief holds true.
 Equations which represent entire concepts and hold up against experimental results are automatically simple, small and symmetrical, making them truly beautiful.
 Some examples of beautiful equations are:

 E = mc2 , E = hv, F = mg, P.E = mgh.